dknaack/pram/README.md

 	./build.sh

-This will build an binary called `pram` in the current working directory.
+This will build a binary called `pram` in the current working directory.

 ## Usage